open5e/open5e/source/equipment/magic-items/gem-of-brightness.rst

    creature in the cone must make a saving throw as if struck by the beam created with the second command word.

-When all of the gem’s charges are expended, the gem becomes a nonmagical jewel worth 50 gp.
+When all of the gem's charges are expended, the gem becomes a nonmagical jewel worth 50 gp.

 Gem of Seeing